I’ve read it or heard it a hundred times. You have too. It’s the classic depiction of the human “fight or flight” reaction:

 That’s why middle-schoolers are all-consumed by their social status.
 It’s not merely that they’re inexplicably immature, peer-group-driven, and impulse-confused.
 They’re actually finding their way forward along the most vital path of human existence: establishing a stable group of mutually supportive peer relationships.

 That’s why, at least among baboons, it’s better to be Number 2.
-Number 1 experiences high stress, always looking over his (in this case I’m talking about studies of hierarchical behavior in male primates) baboonish shoulder to make sure no one’s ready to knock him off his perch.
+In studies of hierarchical behavior among male primates, Number 1 experiences high stress, always looking over his baboonish shoulder to make sure no one’s ready to knock him off his perch.
 Number 2, on the other hand, is an easy going side-kick, always assured of getting at least a reasonable share of the goodies without having to stress out about it.